Ronald Curry: Coaching career

-High school
+Mooresville Christian Academy

 Curry began his coaching career at Mooresville Christian Academy in Mooresville, NC, as the athletic director and head football coach from 2010 to 2012.

 San Francisco 49ers

 From 2014 to 2015, Curry was an offensive assistant with the San Francisco 49ers, until he was let go after the 2015 season due to a coaching overhaul.

 New Orleans Saints

 On February 3, 2016, Curry was hired by the New Orleans Saints as an offensive assistant under head coach Sean Payton.

 In 2018, Curry was promoted to wide receivers coach.

 On March 4, 2021, Curry was promoted to quarterbacks coach, replacing Joe Lombardi, who departed to become the offensive coordinator for the Los Angeles Chargers.
 On February 23, 2022, Curry was promoted to the title of passing game coordinator.

 Buffalo Bills

 On February 7, 2024, Curry was named as quarterbacks coach for the Buffalo Bills under head coach Sean McDermott.
+He was not retained by new head coach Joe Brady for the 2026 season.